leickh/leickh/README.md

     side; the AT&T syntax looks weird.
 - C++
-    For projects in which it is absolutely required, Bjarne Stroustrup's leg amputation machine is also in my repertoire.
+    For projects in which it is absolutely required, Bjarne Stroustrup's leg amputation machine is in my repertoire as well.

 I write code in those languages using VSCodium and `nano`.